eco-community/lottery-bot/README.md

-# EcoLotteryBot
+# EcoSweepstakeBot

-A bot that can create lotteries with verifiable randomness
+A bot that can create sweepstakes with verifiable randomness

 ## How to use